social-media-ethics-automation/book/book_contents/ch08_data_mining/05_what_platforms_think_of_you.md

 Try this yourself and see what Google thinks of you!

-You can try social media sites as well, though Facebook no longer lets you see your ad profile like they used to.
+You can try social media sites as well.
+[Twitter's ad profile is located here](https://twitter.com/settings/your_twitter_data/twitter_interests) and [Facebook's Ad information is here](https://www.facebook.com/adpreferences/ad_settings).

 ## Reflection
 After looking at your ad profile, ask yourself the following: